mitsuhiko/lucumr/2010/8/18/the-lazy-user-is-openid-s-security-issue.rst

 experience existing systems are not providing a way to force this approval screen on users or it's just not obviously documented so that nobody is using it.
 If there is a way, please let me know.
-Either way I will be vary careful to not leave my notebook unattended for a second when a browser is still open.
+Either way I will be very careful to not leave my notebook unattended for a second when a browser is still open.